kiwitcms/kiwitcms.github.io/content/2023-12-06-feature-personal-api-tokens.markdown

 !["Navigate to Personal API tokens in Kiwi TCMS"](/images/features/personal-api-tokens/step_008.png "Navigate to Personal API tokens in Kiwi TCMS")

 * Select an existing Issue Tracker via its URL and fill-in your credentials.
+The drop-down choices represent all Issue Tracker records accessible to the current user across all tenants they are authorized for!
+For JIRA
-For JIRA `api_username` is your JIRA email and `api_password` is your JIRA API token.
+  `api_username` is your JIRA email and `api_password` is your JIRA API token.
   Other issue trackers may only require the `api_password` field.
 The meaning of these fields can be found in